-The geologic-hazard maps accompanying this report are designed to provide geotechnical engineers, engineering geologists, design professionals, planners, building officials, developers, and the general public with information on the geologic hazards that may affect existing and future development in the Copperton quadrangle.
+The geologic-hazard maps accompanying this report are designed to provide geotechnical engineers, engineering geologists, design professionals, planners, building officials, developers, and the public with information on the geologic hazards that may affect existing and future development in the Tickville Spring quadrangle.
 Information provided herein includes the type and location of critical geologic hazards, and recommendations for site-specific investigations to mitigate the hazards.
 The maps indicate where detailed, site-specific geotechnical/geologic-hazard investigations should be performed.
 Additionally, the maps can aid local governments in developing geologic-hazards elements for their general landuse plans for development, re-development, planning, regulation, and design in Utah (Christenson and Ashland, 2007).
-We mapped 10 geologic hazards on the Copperton quadrangle; however, other hazards may exist that may affect existing and future development.
+We mapped 10 geologic hazards in the Tickville Spring quadrangle; however, other hazards may exist that may affect existing and future development.

-We recommend performing site-specific geotechnical/geologic-hazard investigations for all development in the Copperton quadrangle.
+We recommend performing site-specific geotechnical/geologic-hazard investigations for all development in the Tickville Spring quadrangle using the guidelines presented in UGS Circular 122 (Bowman and Lund, 2016).
 Site-specific geotechnical/geologic-hazard investigations can resolve uncertainties inherent in these generalized hazard maps and help ensure safety by identifying the need for hazard mitigation and/or special construction techniques.
 As with all maps, these geologic-hazard maps have limitations.
 The maps are not for use at scales other than 1:24,000, and are not a substitute for site-specific geotechnical/geologic-hazard investigations.
 The maps are based on limited geologic, geotechnical, and hydrologic data.
 The quality of each map depends on the quality of the data, which varies by hazard throughout the study area.
 Consequently, special-study-area boundaries shown on the maps are approximate and subject to change with additional information.
 Small, localized areas of geologic hazards may exist in a study area, but their identification may be precluded due to limitations of either data availability or map scale.